nilesr/chess/readme.md

 [![](rnLCRDqW0iG0.png)](https://lichess.org/rnLCRDqW0iG0)

+## Build

+`make`

+## Run

+`./chess` - the engine will play a game against itself, searching for moves with depth 5

+`./chess --stockfish /path/to/engine` - the engine will play a game against another UCI-compatible chess engine, such as Stockfish.
+It will attempt to hamper the other engine by asking it nicely to set its skill level to zero, and requesting moves with `go depth 1`.

+`./chess --uci` - the engine will behave as a UCI-compatible engine which can be connected to some chess frontends or `lichess-bot`.
+It doesn't understand every option, but it will try to determine how deep to search based on its time remaining, if the information is provided.
+If time remaining is not provided, it will search using the `depth` option, if it is provided.
+Setting `depth` to anything above 6 will likely never complete.

+## Performance

 Other engines have "Nodes/second" listed as some sort of performance metric, I'm not sure exactly what that measures, but I can count the number of outer loop iterations in `engine`, which comes out to ~6M moves/minute using all 4 cores on my laptop.
 This is probably way higher than whatever the actual "nodes/second" measures as other chess engines with lower values seem to perform much better.